iadvize/documentation/Documentation.md

 | createdAt | Creation date of you bot | String | ✓ | ISO 8601 |
 | updatedAt | Last modification date of your bot| String | ✓ | ISO 8601 |

+You can validate your response data format with the associated [json schema](/json-schemas/bot%2Fbot).

 ##### Get bot information (endpoint)

 ###### Request - GET /bots/:idOperator: